 Submit lexer.scm, parser.scm, and your own test files to the autograder before the deadline.
-You may submit up to 20 files for each of the patterns $\star$ .in and $\star$ .err (do not submit $\star$ .expect files).
-If you have more test files than the limit, choose a representative subset to submit the autograder.
+You may submit up to 20 files for each of the patterns testtokens.in, testtokens.err, testdatum.in, and testdatum.err (do not submit .expect files).
+If you have more test files than the limit, you will need to choose a subset to submit to the autograder.